When Orm heard this, he seemed to get in a better mood and began to eat. But after a while he asked:

 Ever since their arrival at Maeldun the two bishops had done their best to gain the chieftains for Christendom; thus king Ethelred and his archbishop had commanded them, since the king's honor would be greatly increased thereby before both God and man. [...]
 And with Jostein it had not gone better for them: [...] he threw his hat on the floor and asked them if they held him to be a witless man.

-—I have been a priest at the big sacrifice in Uppsala twenty-seven winters, he said; and it is showing me little respect to come to me with such talk as this, which can suit children and crones.
-With this axe you see here, I've struck those who were sacrificed for good harvest and who were then hung up in the holy tree before the temple; and Christians among them, and priests too, naked on their knees in the snow lamenting; and tell me what benefit they had of their God.
+—I have been a priest at the big sacrifice in Uppsala twenty-seven winters, he said; and it is showing me little respect to come to me with such talk as this, which is fit for children and crones.
+With this axe you see here, I've struck down those who were sacrificed for good harvest and who were then hung up in the holy tree before the temple; and Christians among them, and priests too, naked on their knees in the snow lamenting; and tell me what benefit they had of their God.

 Then the two bishops had shuddered and crossed themselves and understood that it was no use to cajole such a man.